dsccommunity/DFSDsc/README.md

 in AD.
 It doesn't need to be run on one of the File Servers participating in the Distributed File System or Namespace.

-### Domain Credentials

-Because this resource is configuring information within Active Directory, the **PSDSCRunAsCredential** property must be used with a credential of a domain user that can work with DFS information.
-This means that this resource can only work on computers with Windows Management Framework 5.0 or above.

 ## Contributing